Olivier-Kango/tiki/_PATH_DOCUMENTATION.md

     * <= img/wiki_up/ as img_plugin_img (As of 2023-04-13, this is still used by lib/wikiplugin/wikiplugin_img.php)
     * =< whelp/ as structure_webhelp (As of 2023-04-13, this is still used by lib/structures/structlib.php)
   * **temp/**
-    * Only temp files that need to be readable over http and do not need to be backed-up.
+    * Only temp files that need to be readable over http and do NOT need to be backed-up.
     * ^= [temp/public](temp/public/README.md)

 * **tests/** (both Vue and phpunit use testS, plural, so we do to)